lansana/medium/README.md

 Authentication is done using a JWT.

-The AngularJS is composed of modules, such that everything is done once and reused in multiple places.
+The front end is composed of modules, such that everything is done once and reused in multiple places.
+I also use Gulp for build automation.